Doomsday (DC Comics): The New 52

 In The New 52 (a 2011 reboot of the DC Comics universe), Doomsday made his official debut in September 2013 as a part of "Villains Month".
-In Batman/Superman #3.1 Doomsday attacked Krypton many years ago when Lara was a lieutenant in the elite military seminary.
+In Batman/Superman #3.1, Doomsday attacked Krypton many years ago when Lara was a lieutenant in the elite military seminary.
 Colonel Zod faced him wearing an ancient armor of Krypton's warrior founders but their battle caused the death of thousands of Kryptonians.
 Zod apparently defeated Doomsday, sending him to the Phantom Zone.
-Years later, General Zod, now also imprisoned in the Phantom Zone, communicated with the child Kara Zor-El, telling her how he admired the creature because it destroyed everything, an attribute he sought for his people to be strong as years of complacency had made the Kryptonians weak.
+Years later, Zod, now also imprisoned in the Phantom Zone, communicated with the child Kara Zor-El, telling her how he admired the creature because it destroyed everything, an attribute he sought for his people to be strong as years of complacency had made the Kryptonians weak.
 Zor-El narrated a prophecy in which the last knight of the House of El will travel to a distant planet after the destruction of Krypton.
 The last knight will be found by Doomsday later and will battle him to save his people, sacrificing his own life to do so.

 In Superman/Wonder Woman, Doomsday mysteriously appears in the North Atlantic Ocean and fights Wonder Woman, breaking her arm before vanishing.
-After describing her attacker to Superman, both travel to the Fortress of Solitude where Diana identifies Doomsday on a Phantom Zone viewing device.
+After describing her attacker to Superman, both travel to the Fortress of Solitude, where Diana identifies Doomsday on a Phantom Zone viewing device.
 Superman assumes that the walls of the Phantom Zone are failing, which has allowed the momentary escapes for Doomsday.

 Months later, the creature once again escapes the Phantom Zone to wreak havoc across the globe, changing into an even deadlier form; now, every living thing in its vicinity dies, and even physical structures crumble.
 Superman, Wonder Woman, Steel, and the Justice League struggle to defeat it, even calling on the aid of Lex Luthor; in the end, Superman drags Doomsday's body to the planet Venus and incinerates it.
 Believing Doomsday dead, Superman returns to Earth, only to watch in horror as the creature teleports there.
 Finally realizing he has no choice, Superman kills Doomsday, slicing the monster in half and, as it disintegrates, inhaling its ash-like remains to contain them within his indestructible body.
 However, soon after, he starts to change, mentally showing signs of exacerbated stress and aggression, and gradually physically as well, resembling Doomsday more and more.
 It is revealed that Doomsday was released by the Phantom King (Xa-Du), on instigation of Brainiac; the latter orchestrated it to get rid of Superman as he prepared to assimilate the consciousnesses of all human beings in the world.
-Superman managed to take control of the raging power and fury of Doomsday for long enough, however, to attack and defeat Brainiac's gigantic mother ship, dragging it into a black hole, ridding himself of the Doomsday infection in the process.
+Superman managed to take control of the raging power and fury of Doomsday for long enough, however, to attack and defeat Brainiac's ship, dragging it into a black hole, ridding himself of the Doomsday infection in the process.